degreepath/auditor/tests/snapshots/2018-19/major/asian-studies.md

 ## Electives
-For this requirement, you must have at least seven courses taken with the “asian_elective” attribute.
+For this requirement, you must have at least six courses taken with the “asian_elective” attribute.

 # Custom Attributes